c0sco/bounded/README.md

 If you use a path other than /etc/namedb/blackhole.conf, specify the file with the -o flag. bounded.py will initialize the file in the proper format, no need to create the file yourself.
 See bounded.py -h for more information.

+bounded.py relies on memcached to keep track of the IPs and zones it sees.
+This is for a number reasons, including auto-expiration (coming soon), and sharing data between name servers.

 Usage
 -----
 All you need to get started is to specify the interface to listen for packets on.